Fifth-Year Master’s Degree Program: BA/BS and UEP Master's Degrees

-The Urban and Environmental Policy and Planning department offers exceptional Tufts undergraduates the option of earning both a BA/BS and MS in Environmental Policy and Planning in five years.
+The Urban and Environmental Policy and Planning department offers exceptional Tufts undergraduates the option of earning both a BA/BS and an MA in Urban and Environmental Policy and Planning or MS in Environmental Policy and Planning in five years.

 The Fifth-Year Master’s Degree Program is open to all majors offered in the Schools of Arts and Sciences and Engineering.
 Potential related majors include (but are not limited to): Anthropology, Architectural Studies, Biology, Community Health, Civil and Environmental Engineering, Economics, Environmental Studies, Sociology, and Political Science.
-Relevant master's degrees include the Master of Arts in Urban and Environment Policy and Planning and the Master of Science in Environmental Policy and Planning.
-These master's programs typically require two years of full-time study for a total of 42 credits.
+The Master of Arts in Urban and Environment Policy and Planning and the Master of Science in Environmental Policy and Planning typically require two years of full-time study for a total of 42 credits.
 Each degree is awarded upon completion of the requirements for each portion.
 In other words, you would graduate with an undergraduate degree with your undergraduate class and graduate with a master's with your master’s cohort once your respective graduate requirements are met.

 A maximum of six credits may count toward both the undergraduate and graduate degrees.
 A student may elect to withdraw from the Program at any time by filing the appropriate petition.